gaurishmehra/Gaurika_linux/README.md

 ## Features

 - **Command Execution:** Execute Linux commands easily.
 Gaurika offers three trust modes (full, half, none) to control how much autonomy you give it.
-- **Web Search:** Get answers to your questions quickly using the integrated WebTool, powered by the Cerebras API.
+- **Web Search:** Get answers to your questions quickly using the integrated WebTool, powered by the Cerebras API and Google Custom Search Engine.
 - **Task Scheduling:** Automate routine tasks by scheduling Linux commands to run at specific intervals.
 - **Contextual Awareness:** Gaurika remembers your past interactions, allowing for more relevant and helpful responses.
 - **System Information:** Get a quick overview of your system's specifications (OS, kernel, CPU, memory).